CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/Hardware-enabled-DDOS-Protection.md

 2. Enable DOS prevention checks by changing the following value to `true`, and save the file:

 ```
-# To turn on/off Denial of Service (DOS) prevention checks dos_enable = true
+# To turn on/off Denial of Service (DOS) prevention checks
+dos_enable = true
 ```

 3. Open the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/bcm/datapath.conf` file in a text editor.
-Set the following checks to *true*, then save the file:
+Set the following DOS checks to *true*, then save the file:

 ```
 cumulus@switch:~$ sudo nano /usr/lib/python2.7/dist-packages/cumulus/__chip_config/bcm/datapath.conf